codio/site/source/docs/ssh/index.html.markdown

 ![ssh parameters](/img/docs/ssh-tab.png)

-You should be able to do the same things you can do in a regular terminal window, including running text editors like Nano etc.
+You can do the same things you can do in a regular terminal window, including running text editors like Nano etc.